-The communal amenity space will have external sound levels which would be lower than 50dB $L{Aeq,T}$, especially when screening provided by the residential buildings is included.
-Therefore, all residents will have access to communal amenity spaces with external sound levels which are lower than the criteria for private amenity spaces.
+The communal amenity spaces will have external sound levels which would be lower than 50dB $L{Aeq,T}$.
+Therefore, all residents will have access to communal amenity spaces with external sound levels below 50dB $L{Aeq,T}$.

 Further detail on external amenity areas is included in noise assessment.